-- Ensure that the material to be mined as ore meets the criteria required to be profitable and leachable: - Provide information to the planning and operations personnel to enable them to delineate the ore/waste contacts in the field prior to mining; and - Provide additional information to improve the quality of future grade and ore type forecasts to optimize gold production and maximize economic metal recovery.
+- Ensure that the material to be mined as mineralized material meets the criteria required to be profitable and leachable; - Provide information to the planning and operations personnel to enable them to delineate the mineralized material/waste contacts in the field prior to mining; and - Provide additional information to improve the quality of future grade and mineralized material type forecasts to optimize gold production and maximize economic metal recovery.

-To achieve these objectives, bench ore control maps will be generated and updated with current assay results.
-These maps will be employed in mine planning for ore scheduling as well as in the planning of drill patterns and blast design.
-Quality control procedures will be established for drill hole sampling, the handling of samples, recording of assay results, mapping of the ore and waste contacts, and the communication and layout of these results in the field.
+To achieve these objectives, bench mineralized material control maps will be generated and updated with current assay results.
+These maps will be employed in mine planning for mineralized material scheduling as well as in the planning of drill patterns and blast design.
+Quality control procedures will be established for drill hole sampling, the handling of samples, recording of assay results, mapping of the mineralized material and waste contacts, and the communication and layout of these results in the field.
 As mining progresses, geological mapping will be updated to insure mine development is based on the best available information.